IIIF/api/source/api/image/2.1/index.md

 {: .image-api-table}

+Please note that the `attribution`, `license` and `logo` properties have the same semantics and requirements as those in the [Presentation API][prezi-api].
+When both APIs express attributions or logos that _MUST_ be displayed, then clients _MUST_ display both unless they are exactly identical.
+While possible, it is _RECOMMENDED_ that logos with IIIF services do not, themselves, have logos.
+Clients encountering logos with logos are _NOT_ required to display a potentially infinite set.

 The objects in the `sizes` list have the properties in the following table.
 Images requested using these sizes _SHOULD_ have a region parameter of "full" and rotation of "0".
 The full URL for an image with "default" quality in "jpg" format would be: `{base_url}/{identifier}/full/{width},{height}/0/default.jpg`

 | Property   | Required? | Description |